Unity-Technologies/ml-agents/docs/Background-Machine-Learning.md

 # Background: Machine Learning

-**Work In Progress**

-We will not attempt to provide a thorough treatment of machine learning as there are fantastic resources online.
-However, given that a number of users of ML-Agents might not have a formal machine learning background, this section provides an overview of terminology to facilitate the understanding of ML-Agents.
+Given that a number of users of ML-Agents might not have a formal machine learning background, this page provides an overview to facilitate the understanding of ML-Agents.
+However, We will not attempt to provide a thorough treatment of machine learning as there are fantastic resources online.

 Machine learning, a branch of artificial intelligence, focuses on learning patterns from data.
-The three main classes of machine learning algorithms include: unsupervised learning, supervised learning and reinforcement learning.
+The three main classes of machine learning algorithms
+include: unsupervised learning, supervised learning and reinforcement learning.
 Each class of algorithm learns from a different type of data.
 The following paragraphs provide an overview for each of these classes of machine learning, as well as introductory examples.

 ## Unsupervised Learning